Mar 29, 2025

 Additional Rules

 1. Eight of ten courses for the major must be taken in the English department at UVA.
-With permission of the Director of Undergraduate Studies, up to two major electives may be taken in other departments on campus, or as trasnfer credit from other institutions, including study abroad programs.
+With permission of the Director of the Undergraduate Program, up to two major electives may be taken in other departments on campus, or as transfer credit from other institutions, including semester-long study abroad programs.
 Courses taken outside the department may not fulfill distribution requirements.

-2. One of the two courses from outside the department allowed to count as a major elective may be in the literature of a lnaguage other than English, taught either in that language or in translation.
+2. As one or both of their optional “outside” courses, students may receive major elective credit for courses offered at UVA in the literature of a language other than English, taught either in that language or in translation.
 These courses may be taught at the 2000-level or above.
-Grammar and composition courses do not count.
+Grammar and composition courses are not eligible.
+DUP approval is still necessary for such courses to count toward the major.

 3. No more than three courses in total may fall under the writing program rubrics (ENWR and ENCW).